Contact Us: churchofc@stgeorgesdc.org

 https://us02web.zoom.us/j/83714227302?pwd=eEtXaUFQMnBpdHk5eGxRSWlmRnRvdz09

-St. Columba’s has established a Beloved Community Fund, dedicated
+St. Columba’s has established a Beloved Community Fund,

-It is the work of reconciliation within the Body of Christ.
-It honors who we are as a parish, and it opens the door to a new relationship between our two congregations.
-We will continue to share more about this new relationship.
+This is an act of justice, peace, and love, part of the work of reconciliation within the Body of Christ.
+It honors who we are as a parish, and it opens the door to a new relationship between our two congregations, a relationship marked by our joint

-We will be joined by Bishop Mariann Budde, St. Columba’s clergy and parishioners, diocesan leaders committed to Black ministries and racial justice, and many others from across the Diocese.
-This will be an important moment for us and for the Diocese.
 Hold this news with prayer and hope.
 God has been faithful to St. George’s for generations, and God continues to lead us forward.

 About Us